Skip to content

 She’d spend days at a time cutting cables or organizing gear.
 At some point, she made her way back to the Design and Repair (D&R) shop, where she learned to solder and build component parts for speakers.
 Ideally, it’s the sort of work that never gets noticed.

-“We hope is that you’re not thinking about the sound of the show,” Mumford says.
+“We hope that you’re not thinking about the sound of the show,” Mumford says.
 “We’re the players behind the scenes making sure you can just enjoy the concert.”

 Toward the end of her co-op, Mumford was asked to come back for the summer as part of Eighth Day’s professional roadie training program — required to go on the road as a full-time employee.
 The 12-week course schooled her in scenarios she would encounter on the road — hanging a speaker system in the rafters of an arena, loading up an equipment truck in a complicated game of Tetris.
 The safety training, too, was intense — from how to distribute weight evenly across heavy equipment systems to what PPE to wear (steel-toed boots, helmets).